 What is the Average Cost to Build a Closet?

 Adding a closet to a room or hallway in your home is a great way to increase the amount of usable space.
 Closets can help remove clutter that naturally accumulates in every room, making rooms seem magically larger.
 Closets can be surprisingly inexpensive to install, considering the amount of work sometimes needed.
-A closet can be added in at least one place in most rooms of the home.
+See the cost breakdown below.

 National Build a Closet Costs